Research Agenda

 Art and activism: What do people consider to be biotechnology?
 Can art help expand what people consider to be bioengineering by celebrating ancestral, land-based, and cultural knowledge?

-Policy: What policies can support decentralized and community-based bioengineering practices that advance social and environmental justice?
+Policy: What policies can support decentralized and community-based bioengineering practices that benefit all?

 The effects of anthropogenic forces such as climate change and urbanization on higher-order structures and functions of biological systems is a major focus of research in ecology and evolution.
 However, one emerging anthropogenic force is the development and release of bioengineered organisms into the environment.
 Tools such as metabolic engineering, gene editing, and synthetic cells are being used to create novel bioindustrial, biomedical, and agricultural products for release into natural systems.
 Yet, the environmental effects of such organisms on ecological processes such as community assembly and ecosystem function has been largely unexplored.
 Introduced genetic variation through bioengineering has the potential to alter species’ traits far beyond what might otherwise be constrained by eco-evolutionary processes, yet we lack a theoretical basis to predict their long-term effects on ecological communities and ecosystems.